MicrosoftDocs/win32/desktop-src/Controls/em-getzoom.md

 ---
 title: EM_GETZOOM message
-description: Gets the current zoom ratio of a rich edit control.
-The zoom ration is always between 1/64 and 64. ms.assetid: d4a1daee-4af7-44d1-80d6-0fcaaf3672a8
+description: Gets the current zoom ratio.
+The zoom ration is always between 1/64 and 64.
+You can send this message to either an edit control or a rich edit control. ms.assetid: d4a1daee-4af7-44d1-80d6-0fcaaf3672a8
 keywords:
 - EM_GETZOOM message Windows Controls